You can file the Free Application for Federal Student Aid (FAFSA) beginning Oct. 1.

-This change aims to make the financial aid process quicker and more convenient for you and your family.
-In the past, families needed to wait until January to file the FAFSA.
-Now you can file as early as Oct.
+You can file the FAFSA as early as Oct.
 1, using the prior year’s tax data retrieved directly from the IRS.
-For example, students applying to Wilkes University for admission for fall 2018 can file the FAFSA using 2016 tax data.
+For example, students applying to Wilkes University for admission for fall 2020 can file the FAFSA using 2018 tax data.

 - Apply for admission to Wilkes.
 If you haven’t already completed an undergraduate admissions application, you can apply online.